The Utah County Sheriff's Office identified Philip Beavers after a family member called on Tuesday.

 "Of course I am sure some people were just trying to be funny, but the vast majority of people were very concerned in helping us to identify the inmate currently incarcerated," he said.

-The agency spent more than 100 hours
+The agency spent more than 100 hours trying to identify the man.

 Family members, who declined to be identified, told police that Beavers left Farmington about June 24.
 They indicated that Beavers lost his job and could not find work.